wp-plugins/contact-form-manager/readme.txt

 * First official launch.

 == Upgrade Notice ==
-Some bugs have been fixed and  "bcc" option with multiple email support has been addeds.
+Some bugs have been fixed and  "bcc" option with multiple email support has been added.

 == More Information ==